supreet11agrawal/Proposal/Proposal.md

 ## The Project
 ### Motivation
 My main motivation towards this project is my interest in the field of probability and statistics.
 Through this project I would like to improve my grasp on the field and work on implementing this important part of the field of probability on a wide scale platform.

+I have been working with Sympy for about last 2 months.
+And in my experience, I haven't seen a better work environment.
+I was just fascinated by everybody's behaviour and willingness to help each other in the process.
+In these past 2 months, my knowledge about python and object oriented programming has increased manifold.
+I would like to continue working on Sympy after the GSoC period as well because of the reasons I mentioned above.
 ### Implementation Plans
 As implementing stochastic processes will not be an easy task; I would like to break the process into smaller parts which will help me provide a better insight to solve the problems that remain.

-I would like to break the period into 4 stages
+I would like to break the period into 4 stages:

 #### Stage 1
 ---
 Implementing basic probabilistic functions such as `mean`, `median` and `mode`.
 Currently Sympy does not offer support for finding these averages.
+Mean is supported in terms of expectation but a standard function `mean` might e more useful to the end users.
 I would like to implement these basic functions before moving further as these are one of the most basic yet important average values when it comes to Statistics.

 __Mean__